lamhq/tech-notes/pages/backend/python/database/sqlalchemy/orm/session.md

 ## Identity map

-The identity map is a cache-like data structure that contains a unique list of objects determined by the object’s table and primary key.
+The identity map is a cache-like data structure that contains a unique list of objects determined by the object's table and primary key.